MimiOnuoha/Creative-Approaches/README.md

 **WEEK FOUR (September 26):**  Collections and Archives, part 2
 *How do we use datasets without even realizing it?
 Considering maps as a form of data representation and visualization that highlight some of the most salient points about collection.*

+HOMEWORK:

+ - Work on your projects!
+See the description in the projects folder.
+Remember that you need three things:
+    - The deliverable, aka your actual project
+    - Documentation post submitted before class with the homework link
+    -  7 minute presentation
+       - Head's up: we'll be rigid about sticking to the time limit.
+You don't have to use slides for this presentation, but they may be useful for you.
+Make sure to tell us the name of the project you're responding to, but you don't have to give anything more than a one-line description of it.

+Feel free to email if you have any questions, I'll also be around on Thursday from 10-2 and Tuesday pretty much all day.

 **WEEK FIVE (October 3):**  Project 1 Presentations

 **WEEK SIX (October 10):**  The Internet, part 1